-First, we gave you access to the wholesale price of power.
-Now, we’re bringing you a better way to pay for it! (#winning)
+First, we gave you access to spot prices, and fair, transparent pricing.
+Now, we’re bringing you a better way to pay for your power! (#winning)

 Introducing Volt by Flick, a clever budgeting tool designed in-house (by our cool computer friends) to help you budget and save a little for those times when power bills move upwards.
 Just what our Flicksters have been asking for!

 Volt is a tool tucked inside your Flick app and on your dashboard.
 It lets you choose a regular dollar amount to pay to Flick each week so that you can build up credit on your account that’s only used when your bills reach a certain amount, chosen by you.

 By paying slightly more than your typical weekly bill, you’ll be stashing money away in your Volt so that when you have a bill that’s higher than normal you can automatically dip into your Volt to help pay for it.
 And because you’re paying a regular amount on a regular basis (with our weekly billing!), it’s nice and easy to manage your weekly budget.